 Structural design of complex structural frameworks in the Romanian earthquake zone

 More than 80,000 m² of hall area, approx. € 45 million in construction costs, approx. € 200 million in overall investments - ongoing upgrades

-The steel platforms in the machine hall and the ULA building were statically calculated by us; we also created the steel construction master drawings and as-built plans.
+The steel platforms in the machine hall and the ULA building were designed by us.

-The reinforced concrete frame is 51 meters long, 14 meters wide and 15 meters high and set in site bored.
+The reinforced concrete frame is 51 meters long, 14 meters wide and 15 meters high and set on in situ piles.